 A range of immigrant languages are also spoken in the Nordic countries.

-The status of the languages in and outside the Nordic Region
+The status of languages in and outside the region

 Danish, Finnish, Norwegian, Icelandic and Swedish (including Finland-Swedish) are all official national languages.
 Along with Faroese, Greenlandic and Sámi, they are the languages that our societies and culture are based on.
 The Nordic sign languages have a special position in the Nordic societies.
 “Declaration on Nordic language policy” explains the status of the languages and for key areas of Nordic language policy.
 The responsibility for following up on the declaration lies at national level but Nordic co-operation is designed to support national efforts.